 And so we all ran into a little grove of trees, and I was quite comfortable because I wedged my umbrella (yes, I hike with an umbrella, get over it) so that it rested half on my head and half on a tree branch leaving my hands free to eat my wet sandwich.
 I sat cross-legged in the miniature grove of larch and it was quite leprechaun-like and otherworldly and I was surprised when word came that we were heading back.

 The baby – is that a literary metaphor?

 “It’s because of the baby,” everyone said.
 Oh, right the baby.
 Because without the baby we would have climbed for at least another 18 hours.
 In fact we’d still be hiking today.
 Well, if Ian Brown had anything to do with it, we would be.
 (Hi Ian!)

 And then the hike was over, and we had a final party in the Writers Lounge.
 There was a lot of wine involved and someone told me that my spirit animal is a peacock.
 Now this, sadly, is my final Banff Centre blog post.
-My essay is done, (I say this lightly but there were a few days of agony when I didn’t think it was possible) and I didn’t fall down during my reading and I will always have fond memories of my #2 Valentine Leighton Colony Studio in the woods.
+My essay for the Banff Centre Literary Journalism Program is done, (I say this lightly but there were a few days of agony when I didn’t think it was possible) and I didn’t faint during my reading and I will always have fond memories of my #2 Valentine Leighton Colony Studio in the woods.
 (It really is the best studio, no matter how cute the boat is.)